Sophie Gray: Gray as model

 Gray, at right centre, in Autumn Leaves.
-Alice Gray is on the far left.
+Alice Gray is on the left.

 For the next few years, Gray continued to sit for Millais.
 After he and Effie moved to Annat Lodge, close to Bowerswell, she was readily available for this purpose, but while it seems she was beginning to displace Effie herself as a favoured subject, it is unsurprising that Effie wanted to keep herself out of the public eye to a degree, following the very public dissolution of her marriage.
 (Note: Effie had first sat for her future husband's The Order of Release, 1746 in March 1853 and previously for other artists.
 Nonetheless, Effie would sit for two major works by Millais, Peace Concluded (1856) and The Eve of St. Agnes (1862-3).)
 In the words of art historian Suzanne Fagence Cooper, whose biographical chapter about Gray (2010) provides the fullest account of her life, Gray "changes before our eyes from a child to a stunning teenager."
-This change can be traced in three works by Millais: Autumn Leaves (1855–56), Spring (or Apple Blossoms) (1856–1859) and, most strikingly, in a small, but "unnerving" portrait of her at the age of 13, entitled Portrait of a Young Lady, or simply Sophie Gray (1857).
+This change can be traced in three works by Millais: Autumn Leaves (1855–56), Spring (or Apple Blossoms) (1856–59 - the figures were finished in 1858) and, most strikingly, in a small, but "unnerving" portrait of her at the age of 13, with several titles including Portrait of a Young Lady, or simply Sophie Gray (1857).
 (Note: 30 x 23 centimetres: see Barringer, Rosenfeld & Smith (Tate, 2012) Pre-Raphaelites: Victorian Avant-Garde, p.
 160) Charles Edward Perugini also painted a portrait of Gray as a young woman; the date is not known with certainty and for some years it was attributed mistakenly to Millais.